 Megatrends: Major social, economic, political, environmental, or technological changes that will fundamentally affect everything else.
 Observed over decades, 25-30 years.

 What is an example of a weak signal?
 Well, someone reading Berkshire Hathaway's annual report in 2003 may have noticed Warren Buffet describing derivatives as "financial weapons of mass destruction" that could accentuate systemic problems in a major way.
 Four years later, derivatives in the mortgage market were a major cause of the 2008 financial crisis.
 Or, consider the decline in usage of Google Search in developing countries in the mid-2010.
-This may indicate a move towards an internet that is no longer centered on webpages, as people prefer to source information from people they know on social apps rather than read reputable websites.
+This may indicate a move towards an internet that is no longer centered on webpages, as people prefer to source information from people they know on social media channels and apps rather than read reputable websites.

-Monitoring is time-consuming
+Monitoring technologies and trends is time-consuming

 How to do weak signal detection